- What is the NMR?

 So if the NMR says no discrepancy then does this mean the vehicle is definitely not clocked?

-No. Consulting the NMR is a very useful step and many traders have told us they get great peace of mind by consulting such a large database.
-It’s a useful step which we advise a prudent trader to take.
-However, the NMR does not have every mileage reading – and even if we did – there are no guarantees that the vehicle you wish to take-in is displaying accurate mileages.
+No. Consulting the NMR is a very useful step for a consumer and many customers have told us they get great peace of mind by consulting such a large database.
+It’s a useful step which we advise a prudent buyer to take.
+However, the NMR does not have every mileage reading – and even if we did – there are no guarantees that the vehicle you wish to purchase is displaying accurate mileages.
 Other checks you can do include: looking around the vehicle for signs of wear and tear which indicate the vehicle may have done more miles than on the clock, consult a tradesman in the profession for help, run a diagnostic check on the engine (where possible), and ALWAYS ask for full service history before buying.

-If you have any questions about your Cartell Car Check or Cartell Trade Account please contact us.
+If you have any questions about your Cartell Car Check please contact Cartell.